ibm-cloud-docs/rise-with-sap-on-powervs/surround/overview.md

 The SAP Core systems are the candidates for the RISE with SAP on IBM Power Virtual Server, while the surround workloads can be categorized as follows:

-* non-RISE SAP - These SAP Surround workloads are not suitable to be migrated to RISE with SAP Power Virtual Server.
+* non-RISE SAP - These SAP surround workloads are not being migrated to RISE with SAP Power Virtual Server.
 Examples include the following:
     * SAP CRM - SAP CRM (Customer Relationship Management) is considered as legacy and replaced by the SaaS service Customer Experience.
     * SAP SRM - SAP SRM (Supplier Relationship Management) is considered as legacy and replaced by the SaaS service Ariba.
     * SAP ECC - SAP ECC (ERP Central Component) systems that are not being migrated to RISE with SAP Power Virtual Server.